-The analysis found that omni-channel customers are more loyal than their in-store-only counterparts.
+The analysis conducted during the first quarter of 2022 found that omni-channel customers are more loyal than their in-store-only counterparts.
 Researchers also found that those who adopt omni-channel shopping habits generate incremental spend but their level of churn can be huge if retailers don’t provide an excellent customer experience from the first visit.

 Omni-channel drives loyalty